Sawmilling and planing of wood — Strategic Scorecard

 -

-ER03Asset Rigidity & Capital Barrier 3View ER03 attribute detailsModerate Asset Rigidity.
+ER03Asset Rigidity & Capital Barrier 2 solutions 3View ER03 attribute detailsModerate Asset Rigidity.
 The sawmilling sector maintains a dual-tier asset structure where high-capacity, automated mega-mills represent immobile, capital-intensive investments, while modular, portable sawmilling operations provide significant flexibility.
 While specialized machinery like primary breakdown saws often require multi-million dollar outlays and are geographically tethered to timber basins, the presence of smaller, flexible production units prevents universal capital immobility.

 - Metric: Capital expenditures in the sawmilling sector frequently exceed 5-8% of annual revenue for modernization projects.